usd-cs/COMP-49X-24-25-SMSE-intro-project/README.md

           }
         }

 Run Migrations:
   5. bash# python manage.py makemigrations (then make sure to set up the database model objects )
   6. bash# python manage.py migrate
   7. python manage.py createsuperuser (made a superuser)
        - username: admin
        - email address: admin@gmail.com
        - password: password
 Run Development Server:
   8. python manage.py runserver  (runs the app)

 Testing:
   python manage.py test  (runs the tests)

 Load Test Data:
   - Make sure PostgreSql is running
   - python manage.py loaddata fixtures/test_data.json
   - The test data is called test_data.json and is under posts/fixtures
   - check the admin page to make sure all the users and their posts are there.

 URLs
   (http://127.0.0.1:8000/admin/)        directs to the django admin panel (http://127.0.0.1:8000/posts/)       shows a list of all posts /posts/create_post/  should create a new post but not working right now (or need to login first) /login/         should redirect for non logged in users but not working right now

 Test Users
   - username: user1
+  - email: user1@sandiego.edu
-  - password: password
+  - password: user1password

-  - username: adminuser
+  - username: admin
+  - email: admin@sandiego.edu
   - password: adminpassword

-  - username: user3
-  - password: password3